heidinv12/buddy-vs-turtle/README.md

 - Connect the arduino board to your computer using the A-to-B USB
 - In the Arduino IDE, compile the code to ensure it runs properly
 - Download the code to the arduino board
-- OPTIONAL: once the code has been downloaded to the board, disconnect the USB cable from the board and connect the 9V batterry(use battery adapter) instead.
+- OPTIONAL: once the code has been downloaded to the board, disconnect the USB cable from the board and connect the 9V battery(use battery adapter) instead.
 - Have fun :D